EchoMAV/docs/docs/echopilot_carrier_pinout.md

 3        | Pwr            | GND         | GND

 #### V/I Sense and Analog In (J13)
-This connector provides dual voltage and current sense input, for use with an off-board current sensor monitor.
+This connector provides dual voltage and current sense input, for use with off-board current sensor monitor(s).
 These signals should be scaled to 0-3.3V or damage may occur.
-Your autopilot firmware will allow you to enter scaling factors for proper display of voltage/current on a GCS system.
+Your autopilot firmware will allow you to enter scaling factors for proper display of voltage/current when ground control software.
 This connector also provides two spare analog inputs to the FMU.

 Connector: J13, Part Number: SM08B-GHS-TB(LF)(SN)
 Mating Connector: GHR-08V-S